shyim/danger-php/README.md

 # Danger PHP

 Danger runs during your CI process, and gives teams the chance to automate common code review chores.
 This project ports [Danger](https://danger.systems/ruby/) to PHP.
 This project is still in the early phase.
 Feel free to try it out and contribute!

+Currently only Github and Gitlab are supported as Platform

 ## Badges